Buzzoole/pre-commit-php/README.md

 - run `pre-commit install --install-hooks`

-From now on, all your commits including php files will automatically trigger a series of checks (php-lint, php-cs, php-cbf) which will prevent commits with errors.
+From now on, all your commits including php files will automatically trigger a series of checks (php-lint, php-cs, php-cs-fixer) which will prevent commits with errors.
 Those checks will also automatically lint PHP files to be committed.
 From now on, all your commits including php files will automatically trigger a series of checks (php-lint, php-cs, php-cbf) which will prevent commits with errors.
 Those checks will also automatically lint PHP files to be committed.

 # Supported Hooks